Table of Contents

 You can start with adding a section, optionally insert columns for columnized layouts, insert any blocks and then start working on the general settings.

-Section is a multi-element container that you can improve with:
+The section is a multi-element container that you can improve with:

 - Image, slider, or video background with tons of customization settings.